 Kiwi Campers was founded in early 2005 with a fleet of just five vehicles.
-Since then they’ve grown their fleet to an impressive 100 late model luxury campervans.
+Since then, they’ve grown their fleet to an impressive range of 100 older, luxury campervans.

 Kiwi Campers has some great options available for start-up families to bigger groups looking to hire a campervan in New Zealand.
 The fleet is consist of older units, both of automatic and manual transmission.
-These late models of luxury vehicles range from 2003- 2011 age so wear and tear could be a major issue.
+These luxury vehicles range from 2003- 2011 age, so wear and tear could be a major issue.
 Yet, since these are family motorhomes, each unit comes with well-stocked equipment and even extras.
 Plus, child seats or booster seat can be fitted to the vehicle for added safety.

 The 7 berth motorhome is a 2009/2010 Mitsubishi Canter that is suitable for those travelling with a bunch of family members or friends.
 The vehicle provides you with better road views but parking on standard places could be an issue.
 Designed for a big touring group, the superior unit provides you with complete facilities on-board such as shower & toilet, kitchen and sleeping places.
 With a 2.90 m height, 6.80 m length, and 2.15 m width, there's more than enough space for walking around.

-Gold―an excess of NZ$250 for 4 and 6/7 berths at NZ$40 per day while NZ$125 for 2 berths at NZ$20 per day.
+Gold―an excess of NZ$250 for 4 and 6 berths at NZ$35 per day while NZ$125 for 2 berths at NZ$17.50 per day.
 Plus, inclusions of one windscreen and multiple windscreen chips and some extras like picnic table & chairs, baby seat and/or booster seat.

-Platinum―an excess of NZ$0 for 4 and 6/7 berths at NZ$65 per day while NZ$0 for 2 berths at NZ$32.50 per day.
-Plus, inclusions of one windscreen, multiple windscreen chips, and two tyres and some extras like picnic table & chairs, baby seat and/ or booster seat, GPS, solar shower and more.
+Platinum―an excess of NZ$0 for 4 and 6 berths at NZ$55 per day while NZ$0 for 2 berths at NZ$27.50 per day.
+Plus, inclusions of multiple windscreen, multiple tyres, and extras like picnic table & chairs, baby seat and/ or booster seat, GPS, solar shower and more.